Understanding the Cost of Consumption: Key Metrics Every Restaurant Should Monitor

 1. Food Cost Percentage

-Food cost percentage is a critical metric for restaurants, revealing the portion of sales spent on food ingredients.
-It’s calculated by dividing total food costs (COGS) by total food sales revenue.
+Understanding food cost percentage is vital for restaurants, as it indicates how much of your sales go towards food ingredients.
+You can calculate this by dividing total food costs (COGS) by total food sales revenue.
 Ideally, this percentage should fall between 28% and 35%.

-Labour costs are one of the largest expenses in the restaurant industry.
-This includes wages, benefits, and taxes for staff.
-To calculate the labour cost percentage, divide total labour costs by total revenue.
+Labour costs are among the highest expenses in any restaurant, covering everything from wages and benefits to staff-related taxes.
+To find your labour cost percentage, divide total labour costs by total revenue.

 3. Overhead Costs